infinum/frontend-handbook/React/Next/Unsupported Browser Redirection.md

 Because of that you need some easy mechanism to just tell: "We are so sorry, but please install more sophisticated browser" - without your application crashing before it can even show the message.

-Luckily from Next.js version [10.1.0](https://github.com/vercel/next.js/releases/tag/v10.1.0)
+Luckily, from Next.js version [10.1.0](https://github.com/vercel/next.js/releases/tag/v10.1.0)
-(`Add has route field`) you can use some specific property for redirects in `next.config.js` that can help you with that.
+(`Add has route field`), you can use some specific property for redirects in `next.config.js` that can help you with that.

 ## The issue
-Your application maybe covers a lot of varieties of the browsers, but still there are many browsers used broadly which probably can not run your application - either it does not look good or crashes.
+Your application may cover a lot of different browsers, but still there are many commonly used browsers which probably can not run your application - either it does not look good or crashes.

 There might be issues with your own implementation or some 3rd party library, and you can not replace